tylert/linux-pi-boot-camp/source/index.rst

 When and Where
 --------------

-We will have an Info Desk set up outside **Room T119** at Algonquin College.
+Feel free to **drop in anytime** during the event.
+Don't feel obligated to stay the whole day, although many of us plan to do so.

 | Saturday, May 23, 2015 from 0900h to 1600h (Eastern Time)
 | Algonquin College, Woodroffe Campus, Building T, 1st Floor
+| Ottawa, Ontario, Canada

+We will have an Info Desk set up outside **Room T119** at Algonquin College.

 More detailed directions may be found on our `How To Get There
 <how_to_get_there.html>`__ page.